Hendrik Van Brussel

-Hendrik (Rik) Van Brussel (24 October 1944, Ypres, Belgium) is a Belgian emeritus professor of mechanical engineering of the KU Leuven, world-renowned for his research on robotics, mechatronics and holonic manufacturing systems.
+Hendrik "Rik" Van Brussel (24 October 1944) is a Belgian emeritus professor of mechanical engineering of the KU Leuven, world-renowned for his research on robotics, mechatronics and holonic manufacturing systems.

 Biography

-Van Brussel received the degrees of technical engineer in mechanical engineering (B.Sc.), in 1965 from HTI, Ostend, Belgium; of ‘civil engineer’ in electronic engineering (M.Sc.) in 1968 from KU Leuven, Belgium and of Doctor of Applied Sciences (Ph.D.) in 1971, also from KU Leuven, thesis: "Dynamical analysis of the cutting process".
+Van Brussel was born in Ypres, Belgium.
+He received the degrees of technical engineer in mechanical engineering (BSc), in 1965 from HTI, Ostend, Belgium; of 'engineer' in electronic engineering (MSc) in 1968 from KU Leuven, Belgium, and of Doctor of Applied Sciences (PhD) in 1971, also from KU Leuven, thesis: "Dynamical analysis of the cutting process".
 In his whole career, spanning a period of more than 40 years, he has been active in the intersection zone between several disciplines: mechanical engineering, electronics and control engineering, information technology; a domain which is now called "mechatronics".

-He started his career as Expert at the Metal Industries Development Centre (MIDC), Bandung, Indonesia, where he also occupied the post of Associate Professor at Institut Teknologi Bandung, Bandung, Indonesia (1971—1973).
-Thereafter he returned to the K.U.Leuven to pursue an academic career, becoming Full Professor in 1980.
+He started his career as Expert at the Metal Industries Development Centre (MIDC), Bandung, Indonesia, where he also occupied the post of associate professor at Institut Teknologi Bandung, Bandung, Indonesia (1971—1973).
+Thereafter he returned to the K.U.Leuven to pursue an academic career, becoming full professor in 1980.
 He was Head of Division PMA (Production Engineering, Machine design and Automation) of KU Leuven, (1980–93 and 2001–03) and subsequently chairman thereof (2003–2010).
 He was Chairman of the Department of Mechanical Engineering (1993–2001).
 He was Project leader of Interuniversity Attraction Pole Projects on Advanced Mechatronic Systems (Centre of Excellence), from 1987 until 2006.

 Work

-Apart from his extensive work in Cutting dynamics, Structural dynamics, Computer-Integrated Manufacture (CIM), and Micro and Precision Engineering, the rest of Van Brussel’s work may be organized under the following three main topics:
+Apart from his extensive work in Cutting dynamics, Structural dynamics, Computer-Integrated Manufacture (CIM), and Micro and Precision Engineering, the rest of Van Brussel's work may be organized under the following three main topics:

 Robotics: Pioneering work in robotics research in Belgium, and in Europe; work includes: active force feedback; methodology for model-based task-specification and control of "compliant motion" tasks; universal three-finger gripper; LOLA, an off-line robot programming language with structured data base; KARMEN, a general analysis and design program for the inverse and direct kinematics and dynamics of 3D mechanisms; multi-component force-torque sensors and a tactile sensor array; robotic force-controlled deburring; Service robotics: LiAS, an autonomous mobile manipulator; intelligent wheelchairs with shared autonomy; medical robotics, e.g. robotised laparoscopy involving innovative haptic interfaces.